Skip to content

 25. Number (or percentage) of company-owned mills that source from company-owned operations and third parties?

-The company has provided the percentage of supply sourced from company-owned operations and third parties for all its mills.
+The company has provided the percentage of supply sourced by all its mills from company-owned operations and third parties in 2023.

 • Y